janpeter19/janpeter19/README.md

 No installation needed!

 - **Note 2023-08-15**
 The Google Colab VM has recently been updated to Ubuntu 22.04 and runs Python 3.10 and enables us to use the latest version of the key package PyFMI.
-Most FMUs are still made for Ubuntu 20.04 but still works what I can after testing a few notebooks.
+Most FMUs are still made for Ubuntu 20.04 but still works what I can see after testing a few notebooks.
 Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).

 - 💞️ I’m looking to collaborate on expanding the examples of use of Modelica in Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancy basis.
 Work with processes involves broader data analysis and is a part of my work, and simulation is just one tool, but an important one.
 Digital Twins is a catchword these days and part of what I do.